How visualization works to heal chronic illness

 I wrote The Cell's Breath to help myself and other Chronic Illness Warriors find feelings of health and wellbeing in our bodies, when doing that alone is just too difficult.
 Each track focuses on a different physiological system crucial to healing.
 The imagery is poetic, but based in concrete physiology.
 Listening will help you feel your lymphatic fluid cleansing your tissues, feel your liver burning through toxicity.
 Focus on the words and music, and your body will relax and let go.
 Your brain will begin to wire itself toward healing, creating new patterns that support your full recovery.

 Thank you so much for reading!
-Please share this post with anyone who might like it, using the buttons below.
+Please share this post with anyone who might like it.

 Wishing you quiet focus and powerful healing.